 How It’s Done

-Leading Circle Hook Ballyhoo Rig
+Circle Hook and Swivel Ballyhoo Rig

-When targeting billfish, in-line circle hooks are the best ballyhoo rigging techniques to use.
+When targeting billfish, in-line circle hooks are the best ballyhoo rigging technique to use.
 They’re less prone to hooking fish deeply and won’t pull free often.
 Placing the hook ahead of the bait provides a freedom that vastly improves the ballyhoo’s action.
 It’s critical to use monel wire, not copper, when assembling this rig, for the stiffness and durability required to resist water pressure and keep the rig intact.
 Avoid offset circle hooks, which don’t track as straight and can hook fish deeply.

 How It’s Done

-2.)
-Break off bill and pierce base with wire to seat swivel eye.
+- Break off bill and pierce base with wire to seat swivel eye.

-3.)
-Begin by wrapping wire back.
+- Begin by wrapping wire back on the ballyhoo.

 Circle Hook and Skirt Ballyhoo Rig